dyacob/keyboards/release/gff/gff_geez_mesob/README.md

 Version 1.0

 This is a language neutral touch (only) keyboard for mobile devices.
-It requires a font supporting Ethiopic script under the Unicode 14 standard.
 The keyboard provides all Ethiopic letters in active use on a single layer in circular, semi-clockwise orientation.
-It is meant be intuitive for new typist.
+It is meant be intuitive for new typist and fits more comfortably on a tablet device than a mobile phone.

 ## Links